 Reasons for PMS constipation

-Prior to the onset of menstruation, there is a spike in the hormone progesterone.
+The hormone that is to blame for constipaiton in women before period is progesterone.
+Prior to the onset of menstruation, there is a spike in the progesterone levels.

 Want to predict your PMS symptoms?